upros/brski-cloud/anima-brski-cloud.md

 The voucher MUST include the "est-domain" field as defined below.
 This tells the pledge where the domain of the EST service to use for completing certificate enrollment.

-The voucher MAY include the "additional-configuration" field..
+The voucher MAY include the "additional-configuration" field.
 This points the pledge to a URI where application specific additional configuration information may be retrieved.
 Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is out-of-scope of this document.